itsays-zqc/my-website/docs/examples/Active_Device/index.md

 ## 1. Overview

 This example utilizes FDTD simulation to obtain the optical field profile in the Ge absorption layer.
 Subsequently, the photo-induced carrier generation rate is calculated based on that, which is then imported into the OEDevice simulation to obtain the photo current.
 We also provide scripts for dark current, capacitance and resistance, frequency response, and saturation power.
-These simulations are divided into separate scripts, and they all call a unified script for modeling and material setup, which makes it convenient for modifications and management.
+These simulations are divided into separate scripts, and they all call a unified script for modeling and material setup, making it convenient for modifications and management.

 ## 2. Modeling
+The modeling is completed by a callable function in the script file `VPD00_structure.py`.

 ### 2.1 Import simulation toolkit
 First, import `maxoptics_sdk` and other packages.